brightdigit/ContributeWordPress/README.md

-# ContributeWordpress
+# ContributeWordPress
-Import your Wordpress site into Publish
+Import your WordPress site into Publish